Create and edit rules

 microsoft.com) or choose Server to match connections to particular servers only (e.g.

 www.microsoft.com).
-For advanced options such as port and protocol, click the disclosure button on the right.
+For advanced options such as port and protocol, click the disclosure triangle on the right.
 See the server, port and protocol rule properties for details.

 Was this help page useful?
 Send feedback.